 2. The Algarve, Portugal

-The Algarve is another top-rated tourist attraction in terms of European winter sun destinations – the southern coast of Portugal experiencing over 300 days of sunshine per year!
+The Algarve is another top-rated tourist attraction in terms of European winter sun destinations – the southern coast of Portugal experiences over 300 days of sunshine per year!

 Thanks to the pleasantly mild winter weather – with daytime temperatures around 16°C (60.8°F) – you can hit some of the best white sand beaches in Europe (though only the brave may actually go swimming in the Atlantic waters mid-winter!
 Expect water temperatures about the same as the air temperature).